Share this story

 Spring Weddings in Switzerland

 Switzerland’s spring climate widely varies, so be sure to plan appropriately for your wedding.
 By late May, you can expect many of the lower alpine regions to be melted out and green.
 Higher up in the mountains, the ski season is still going.
-Late spring is a fantastic time for a lakeside Switzerland wedding, as the blue colors are the most vibrant from the glacial melt during this time.
+Late spring (late May- June) is a fantastic time for a lakeside Switzerland wedding, as the blue colors are the most vibrant from the glacial melt during this time.
 The snow-capped mountains of the Swiss Alps are also unforgettable in the spring.